 Yet, you alone have the power to change it, and you can change it if you put in the effort.
 You can do that, in the short term, by pumping yourself up.
-Or in the long run, by taking good care of yourself and consistently facing your fears.
+Or in the long run, by taking good care of yourself and facing your fears.

 We’re going to break it by proving to your inner critic that you ARE an interesting person.
 By developing the necessary social skills along with changing the way you think.

 Recall what you find fascinating.

-Maybe it’s some philosophical thought experiment, literature that made you think, or your favorite anime that inspired you.
-If it is interesting to you, chances are someone else out there, somewhere, finds it interesting too, and there is a way to share that passion with this those people.
+Maybe it’s some philosophy, literature, or your favorite anime that inspired you.
+If it is interesting to you, chances are someone else finds it interesting too.
+And there is a way to share that passion with this those people.
 Use your passion to always have an interesting story.

 Stop underestimating your potential.
 There is a treasure trove of interesting stories and potential in you.
 Which you can learn to share with the world.
 Stop screwing up yourself.
 Share!

 No need to be hung up on past mistakes and failures.
 There is always room for development.
 Remember that!
 Besides adopting a good mindset, take good care of yourself.

 Eat well, sleep well, work out, limit stress and meditate.
 And develop a good social life, … oooh yeah, fixing that right now!

 Changing the situation – becoming socially skilled

 Let’s not sugarcoat this.
 If you want to learn to be social, you have to go out and do it.
-You need practice to acquire a skill.
+You need practice to get a skill.
 But!
-You can acquire some theory in advance and put this theory into practice
+You can acquire some theory in advance and put it into practice